precice/tutorials/heat-exchanger/README.md

 This tutorial is based on [a case](https://www.simscale.com/projects/cheunglucia/heat_exchanger_-_cht_simulation/) prepared with [SimScale](https://www.simscale.com/) by [Lucia Cheung Yau](https://github.com/ludcila) for her [Master's Thesis](https://www5.in.tum.de/pub/Cheung2016_Thesis.pdf).

-{% include note.html content="Since the already prepared case contains mesh files of approx. 50MB in size, we host these files outside of the repository and you can download and extract them automatically in the appropriate locations by running the Download_meshes script.
-We plan to integrate the preparation part in this tutorial in the future." %}

 ## Setup